fbpx

 View and Track the Essential Active Directory Event Logs with Windows Event Viewer

-1. Search for and open Event Viewer
+1. Search for and open Event Viewer.

 2. Next, open Windows Log -> Security -Domain Controllers record auditing events in the Windows Security log.
 As there are numerous event logs, the most effective way to analyze the events is by using the filtering option.